-NSF International Appoints Former USDA Under Secretary of Food Safety to Board of Directors
+NSF Appoints Former USDA Under Secretary of Food Safety to Board of Directors

-ANN ARBOR, Mich. – NSF International, a global public health and safety organization, has appointed Dr. Elisabeth Hagen, food safety advisor and former federal policy maker and regulator, to its Board of Directors.
+ANN ARBOR, Mich. – NSF, a global public health and safety organization, has appointed Dr. Elisabeth Hagen, food safety advisor and former federal policy maker and regulator, to its Board of Directors.

 Dr. Hagen is a physician with a long career in clinical medicine, public health and food safety consulting.
 As Principal of Elisabeth Hagen, PLLC, she consults with a range of clients including food companies and investors on food trends, regulatory issues and crisis management.

 Formerly the Under Secretary for Food Safety at the U.S. Department of Agriculture (USDA) from 2010-2013, Dr. Hagen oversaw food safety policy for the U.S. meat and poultry industries, and advanced major reforms and consumer protections.
 She also served as a Principal in the White House Food Safety Working Group.
 Prior to her appointment as Under Secretary, Dr. Hagen led epidemiology and science programs in USDA’s Food Safety and Inspection Service.